Chibullz023/Chibullz023/README.md

 ## IT Professional specializing in Web Development and Web Design

-Web Developer with advanced skills in HTML, CSS, JavaScript, as well as solid experience in Drupal, and Microsoft 365.
-I have contributed to the success of projects by testing and implementing new features, improving functionality and maintainability.
-I was involved in the migration of our Portal site from Sharepoint 2013 to Sharepoint Online.
-Migrating pages and in most cases building brand new sites for our stakeholders.
-I thrive in team environments and enjoy new challenges.
+Experienced web developer with expertise in HTML, CSS, JavaScript, and a strong background in Drupal and Microsoft 365.
+Adept at testing, implementing new features, and enhancing functionality for improved maintainability.
+Successfully contributed to the migration of our Portal site from SharePoint 2013 to SharePoint Online, leading the process of transferring pages and developing new sites tailored to stakeholder needs.
+I am passionate about collaborating in team environments and tackling new challenges with a solutions-oriented mindset.

 <br />

 - 🌱 Currently Utilizing: Drupal 11, Acquia Cloud IDE, Sharepoint Online, Microsoft 365 and PowerApps.
 -   Help Maintain the External & Portal Sites for my current role.

-- ⚡ Fun fact: I enjoy watching Sports, Documentaries, and playing video games in my spare time!!!
+- ⚡ Fun fact: I enjoy watching Sports, Documentaries, and video games in my spare time!!!

 <br />